serge-kaimin/ubuntudoo-it/staging/README.md

 Each enveronment has own configuration file.

-# odoo released version, example of release dates (released) at: http://nightly.odoo.com/12.0/nightly/deb/
+odoo released version, example of release dates (released) at: http://nightly.odoo.com/12.0/nightly/deb/ ODOO_VERSION=12.0
-ODOO_VERSION=12.0

-# Never setup production RELEASE enveronment as latest, because each time you build the server, the enveronment would be different.
+Never setup production RELEASE enveronment as latest, because each time you build the server, the enveronment would be different.
 Test staeble release release, ask collegues, or experts which version best suites to your installation.
 Recomended to play with latest on development enveronment.
-#ODOO_RELEASE=latest
+ODOO_RELEASE=latest
+or
 ODOO_RELEASE=20190609

-#setup docker's image name, should be different on dev, staging and production if you host them on the same server
+setup docker's image name, should be different on dev, staging and production if you host them on the same server ODOO_IMAGE=odoo12prod
-ODOO_IMAGE=odoo12prod

-#odoo's container name, should be different for dev, staging, and production environment.
+odoo's container name, should be different for dev, staging, and production environment.
 You can use this name to reference to docker's container, check logs, start and stop container.
 ODOO_CONTAINER=odoo12-production

-#odoo's port, should be different for dev, staging, and production environment
+odoo's port, should be different for dev, staging, and production environment ODOO_PORT=8091
-#ODOO_PORT=80
-ODOO_PORT=8091

-#odoo's database name, should be different for dev, staging, and production environment
+odoo's database name, should be different for dev, staging, and production environment ODOO_DATABASE=master
-ODOO_DATABASE=master

-#odoo's user with rights to access database, could be different for dev, staging, and production environment.
+odoo's user with rights to access database, could be different for dev, staging, and production environment.
 ODOO_USER=odoo
 ODOO_PASSWORD=odoo

 Production enveronment is usually configured to export data to staging enveronment, Staging is configured to export data to production after tests.
 Development enveronment configured to export data to staging enveronment, EXPORT_DB represents the name of database to be replaced in SQL file.
-#Export path directory could be on local or remote filesystem
+Export path directory could be on local or remote filesystem EXPORT_PATH=/home/root/Code/odoo/it/ubuntudoo-it/production/import EXPORT_PATH=10.0.0.60:/root/ubuntudoo-it/staging/import

-#EXPORT_PATH=/home/kaimin/Code/odoo/it/ubuntudoo-it/production/import
-EXPORT_PATH=10.0.0.60:/root/ubuntudoo-it/staging/import
-# name of database and directories on server to export database to
+name of database and directories on server to export database to EXPORT_DB=staging_db
-EXPORT_DB=staging_db

 All admin's actions and script's feedback are stored in this log file.
 Do not forget to rotate and/or clean this file.